2008 Turkish Grand Prix: Post-race

+I am so thrilled with today's result, and I think this is the best race ever for me.
+It's not about winning, it's about feeling that you extract 100% from yourself and the car and I did that today.
+Before the race our prediction was that all being well I would finish fifth, so second is such a bonus.
+I was not happy with my performance yesterday and perhaps if I had managed to get the car on pole I could have won.
+However, we knew that we would have to use a three stop strategy as a precaution as we had some issues with our tyres.

+— Lewis Hamilton, speaking after the race.

 The race victory was Massa's third win in Turkey in as many years, having won in both 2006 and 2007.
 The top three finishers appeared in the subsequent press conference.
 Massa said that:

 It was a very tough race but the team work magnificently, giving me a great car.
 When Hamilton came underneath me at an incredible pace, I preferred not to take too many risks: the pit wall informed me that he was clearly running a lighter fuel load even if we were not certain he was on a three stop strategy.
 When that became clear, we were calmer, knowing we had everything in place to go for the win.

 Ron Dennis, McLaren's team principal, commented on Hamilton's drive: "Today we saw a truly phenomenal drive from Lewis [Hamilton], in which he optimised a three-stop strategy that we were forced to adopt as a consequence of concerns we had with his tyres."
 Hamilton said that he felt that McLaren had closed the gap on Ferrari, and that he was "very excited" about the next race in Monaco.

 Räikkönen said: "It was a difficult weekend for me but six points are definitely better than nothing.
 At the start, I was almost alongside Heikki but then he slowed and I had to brake too to avoid a heavy crash.
 We touched just enough to damage the end plate of the front wing on my car: it was not a very serious problem, but it definitely didn't help my race."
 Räikkönen also said that he decided not to change his front wing, which was damaged after his collision with Kovalainen, the process would have taken too long.